SNES programming tutorial. Example 11.

 (for this link, scroll down to 43×0)

-When you look at the HDMA registers, it looks like you need to put MORE values than a DMA (DMA uses 4300-4305 for channel 0 and HDMA uses 4300-430a)… but you actually write LESS values.
-Let’s go over them briefly, then in detail.
-For channel 0.
+When you look at the HDMA registers, it looks like you need to put MORE values, but you don’t need to write to them all.
+Let’s go over each register.

 4300 – yes

 4307 – yes, only if using Indirect Mode.

 4308-a – no

 D=direction, probably want 0, from CPU to PPU.

 A=HDMA mode.
 0 for direct, 1 for indirect.
 More on this later.

 TTT = transfer mode, which will vary by which register we use.